Theme from Star Trek: History

-The spin-off series Star Trek: Discovery (2017-), originally set 10 years before the original series, has featured a new recording of the theme twice: during the closing credits of the Season 1 finale episode "Will You Take My Hand?" (following the reintroduction of the U.S.S.
-Enterprise), and again at the start of the Season 2 episode "If Memory Serves" during a recap of "The Cage", of which the Discovery episode is a direct sequel.
+A prequel, spin-off series, Star Trek: Discovery (2017–2024), set 10 years before the original, twice featured a new recording of the theme: first during the closing credits of the Season 1 finale episode, "Will You Take My Hand?" (following the reintroduction of the U.S.S.
+Enterprise), and again at the start of the Season 2 episode "If Memory Serves", during a recap of "The Cage", of which the Discovery episode is a direct sequel.